alexbachicha/WorkDayScheduler/README.md

     <li>The calendar is make to represent a typical workday.
 In this case, it runs from 8 am to 5 pm</li>
     <li>The day is show in hourly blocks of time</li>
     <li>Each block is color coordinated to show the user whether the event has past, is happening, or is going to happpen (Past = Grey, Present = Red, Future = Green</li>
-    <li>Once the user enters an event, a save button can be clicked to store this event in the calender<li>
+    <li>Once the user enters an event, a save button can be clicked to store this event in the calender</li>
     <li>Events are saved to local storage.
 When the webpage is refreshed, the events also remain in place</li>
 </ul>